Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 needed anymore.
 This allows a very efficient method of accessing and searching big amounts of data in memory constrained devices.

-Dpdl scripting can be embedded in the DpdlPacket code definition and allows to trigger its execution on predefined callbacks.
+Dpdl code can be embedded in the DpdlPacket code definition and allows to trigger its execution on predefined callbacks.
 This makes a DpdlPacket an executable packet of data.

 This is an example DpdlPacket code definition (a phonebook database):